sengupta1280/my-portfolio/README.md

 # my-portfolio
-# 👋 Hey there, I’m Abhishe
+# 👋 Hey there, I’m Abhishek

 Welcome to my GitHub portfolio — a space where I blend **data, analytics, and business impact**.
 I’m passionate about building solutions that simplify complexity, automate processes, and uncover insights hidden in data.